Shimmer Lake: Plot

 On Friday, Andy Sikes cleans up in his basement, while his wife, Martha, speaks to his brother, sheriff Zeke Sikes above.
 When his young daughter, Sally, comes down to the basement, he silences her and makes her promise not to reveal his presence.
 Suspicious, Zeke investigates, but Andy escapes by stealing a neighbor's car.
 Zeke, revealed to have been shot during a bank robbery in which Andy participated, picks up his partner, Reed Ethington, and meets with FBI agents Kyle Walker and Kurt Biltmore.
 They investigate the house of judge Brad Dawkins, finding him dead.
 After an argument with the FBI agents over how to handle the investigation, Zeke steps out from his office.
 Meanwhile, Andy enters a forest to meet with Steph Burton, the wife of his accomplice, Ed Burton.
-He loads the bank's money in her car, but before he can get in, he is shot and killed, but we only see the shooter's arm, bearing the tattoo "State Champs".
+He loads the bank's money in her car, but before he can get in, he is shot and killed by an unseen assailant, whose arm is bearing a tattoo: "State Champs".

-On Thursday Zeke and the other cops investigate meth addict Chris Morrow, who is believed to have been the getaway driver.
+On Thursday, Zeke and the other cops investigate meth addict Chris Morrow, who is believed to have been the getaway driver.
 They find him dead, and Zeke reveals that Andy, a former prosecutor, was widely rumored to have been corrupt after a questionable plea deal that got Ed and Chris off easy in the accidental death of Steph's and Ed's son in a meth lab explosion.
 Elsewhere, Judge Dawkins angrily demands that an incriminating tape being used to blackmail him be destroyed.
 At her house, Steph intentionally injures herself.
 When Zeke, Reed, and the FBI agents arrive at her house, she tells them that Ed assaulted her when she refused to leave with him.
 Under pressure, she admits he said something about leaving for Mexico.
 Dawkins meets with his teenage boyfriend, only to be surprised by Andy.
 Dawkins, desperate to protect his secret, attacks Andy but is killed.
 Andy flees back to his house and hides in the basement.

 Wednesday, the day after the heist, Chris and Andy attempt to figure out what to do after Ed has seemingly double crossed them by taking the money for himself.
 Leaving Chris with instructions to stay hidden, Andy goes back into town to check on his brother, who he hears on the news has been shot by Ed.
 As Zeke meets the FBI agents, Chris gets a phone call from Steph, who invites him over to split the money.
 She begins undressing, seducing Chris, who is confused because he believes she would hate him for his part in the death of her son.
 Judge Dawkins bursts into the hotel room, anxious to retrieve the tape.
 Steph provokes Chris into attacking Dawkins, who kills him.
 With both the murder and the tape used to pressure him, Steph forces him to hold the money for Ed.
 At his house, Dawkins breaks down, crying, and tells his wife that he always intended to be a better husband to her.